nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 ##### Use pattern

-To make controller follow route pattern, define it in `pattern` parameter of `@Route` annotation.
+To make controller follow route pattern, define it in `pattern` parameter of `Route` attribute.

 ```php